mroi/aws-ssh-proxy/README.md

    [`security-group.json`](https://github.com/mroi/aws-ssh-proxy/blob/master/aws/security-group.json)
    and its ingress permissions from [`security-group-ingress.json`](https://github.com/mroi/aws-ssh-proxy/blob/master/aws/security-group-ingress.json).
-4. Create a VPC subnet under the default VPC or any other.
-5. Create an EC2 launch template from [`launch-template.json`](https://github.com/mroi/aws-ssh-proxy/blob/master/aws/launch-template.json).
+4. Create an EC2 launch template from [`launch-template.json`](https://github.com/mroi/aws-ssh-proxy/blob/master/aws/launch-template.json).
-   Replace the security group and subnet IDs with the ones created above.
+   Replace the security group ID with the one created above.
-6. Finally, configure
+5. Finally, configure
    [`iam-policy.json`](https://github.com/mroi/aws-ssh-proxy/blob/master/aws/iam-policy.json)
    as the IAM user’s inline permission policy.
 Replace the account number with your AWS account ID and the launch template ID with the one you created above.
+Also list the default VPC subnets, where launched instances may be placed.

 PHP Web Service
 ---------------